Find your care

 Consider bringing or purchasing your meal before getting on the plane

 - Bring non-perishable snacks.
-Even the best of plans fail and you could end up stranded overnight in an airport.
+Even the best of plans fail and you could end up stranded overnight in an airport or not liking the food choices that are available.
 Therefore, you should always have a ready source of food and medicine available.
 There are a variety of commercial products that travel well: blister packs of crackers and cheese, peanut butter snacks, instant cereal, etc. Consider dried soup mixes and powdered energy drinks to use if you get sick and need fluids.

 If you need to avoid drinking the water

 In some countries, the water may be contaminated.